BurkhardHeim/cvsToWx/README.md

 # csvToWx

+Patternfile.hs
+'writePatternFile "fileToRead.csv" "fileToWrite.txt"'
  Reads a CSV file e.g: "durble.csv"
-Writes a a file with Format (day,month,year,val) a 'Patternfile.txt'
+ Writes a a file with line format (val,year,month,day) a file called 'Patternfile.txt'

+'aMemory '
 Reads 'Patternfile.txt'
 Turns it into a String will plot some statistic about the given DATA Set.